-At the beginning of the buying cycle and more precisely at the stage of becoming aware of their need or problem, your prospects look for informative content.
+At the beginning of the buying cycle your prospects look for informative content.

-As they move through the buying process, they will be interested in offers and convincing content (customer testimonials, product demonstrations, free trial offers...).
+As they move through the buying process, they will be interested in special offers and other convincing content such as customer testimonials, product demonstrations, and free trials.

 Choose your content according to the needs of the prospects

-Your content must correspond to the phase of the purchase journey and also respond to the problems your prospects are facing.
+Your content should correspond to the phase of the purchase journey and also respond to the problems your prospects are facing.

-The content you are going to produce must interest them and provide solutions to their problems.
+The content you produce must interest them and provide solutions to their problems.

 Auditing your content

-To implement your content marketing strategy, its essential to audit the content already existing on your website.
+To implement your content marketing strategy, audit the content you already have on your website.
 The purpose of the audit is to list your possible weaknesses and content marketing mistakes in order to detect solutions to correct them.